binaryphile/concorde/README.md

 ### Newline-delimited Array Literals, or Nested Arrays

-You can construct nested array representations with concorde fairly easily.
+You can construct an array representation with another array nested inside fairly easily, but it requires a different type of array representation on the outside.

 Let's start with a function which expects a nested array as its only
 argument: